Environmental law: International environmental law

 Global and regional environmental issues are increasingly the subject of international law.
 Debates over environmental concerns implicate core principles of international law and have been the subject of numerous international agreements and declarations.

 Customary international law is an important source of international environmental law.
 These are the norms and rules that countries follow as a matter of custom and they are so prevalent that they bind all states in the world.
 When a principle becomes customary law is not clear cut and many arguments are put forward by states not wishing to be bound.
-Examples of customary international law relevant to the environment include the duty to warn other states promptly about icons of an environmental nature and environmental damages to which another state or states may be exposed, and Principle 21 of the Stockholm Declaration ('good neighbourliness' or sic utere).
+Examples of customary international law relevant to the environment include the duty to warn other states promptly about icons of an environmental nature and environmental damages to which another state or states may be exposed, and Principle 21 of the Stockholm Declaration ('good neighborliness' or sic utere).

 Given that customary international law is not static but ever evolving and the continued increase of air pollution (carbon dioxide) causing climate changes, has led to discussions on whether basic customary principles of international law, such as the jus cogens (peremptory norms) and erga omnes principles could be applicable for enforcing international environmental law.

 Numerous legally binding international agreements encompass a wide variety of issue-areas, from terrestrial, marine and atmospheric pollution through to wildlife and biodiversity protection.
 International environmental agreements are generally multilateral (or sometimes bilateral) treaties (a.k.a. convention, agreement, protocol, etc.).
 Protocols are subsidiary agreements built from a primary treaty.
 They exist in many areas of international law but are especially useful in the environmental field, where they may be used to regularly incorporate recent scientific knowledge.
 They also permit countries to reach an agreement on a framework that would be contentious if every detail were to be agreed upon in advance.
 The most widely known protocol in international environmental law is the Kyoto Protocol, which followed from the United Nations Framework Convention on Climate Change.